SuperOfficeDocs/superoffice-docs/user-guide/en/document/edit.md

 8. Close the **Document** dialog by clicking **Save**.
 The document is checked in and the status is set to **Completed**.

-## Edit document content - using SuperOffice Web Tools
+## Edit document content - using SuperOffice WebTools

 1. Double-click the required document.
 (See [Open documents][2] for how to do this.)
 2. If a dialog box displays, click **Edit**.
 3. Save it and close the text-editing application.
 4. (if applicable) In the dialog that appears, click **Yes** if you are done editing the document.
 Click **No** to keep the document checked out.
-This dialog only appears if you have activated this option in SuperOffice Web Tools.
+This dialog only appears if you have activated this option in SuperOffice WebTools.
 5. The document is checked in and the status is set to **Completed**.

 ## Troubleshooting